kyma-project/kyma/docs/service-brokers/docs/020-architecture-reb.md

 The Remote Environment Broker (REB) workflow consists of the following steps:

-1. The Remote Environment Broker watches for RemoteEnvironment (RE) custom resources in the cluster and EnvironmentMappings (EMs) in all Environments.
+1. The Remote Environment Broker watches for RemoteEnvironments (REs) in the cluster and EnvironmentMappings (EMs) in all Namespaces.
 2. The user creates an EnvironmentMapping custom resource in a given Environment.
-The EnvironmentMapping has the same name as the RemoteEnvironment it represents.
+The EnvironmentMapping activates the services offered by a given RemoteEnvironment and has the same name as the RemoteEnvironment it corresponds to.
-3. The Remote Environment Broker creates a `remote-env-broker` Service Broker (SB) inside a given Environment.
-This Service Broker contains data of all services provided by the RemoteEnvironments.
+3. The Remote Environment Broker creates a `remote-env-broker` Service Broker (SB) inside an Environment in which the EnvironmentMapping is created.
+This Service Broker contains data of all services provided by the RemoteEnvironments activated by EnvironmentMappings.
 There is always only one Service Broker per Environment, even if there are more EnvironmentMappings.
-4. The Service Catalog fetches services that the `remote-env-broker` Service Broker (SB) exposes.
+4. The Service Catalog fetches services that the `remote-env-broker` Service Broker exposes.
-5. The Service Catalog creates ServiceClasses inside a given Environment.
+5. The Service Catalog creates ServiceClasses for each service received from the Service Broker.

 ![REB architecture](assets/001-REB-architecture.svg)